gilch/hissp/docs/style_guide.rst

 Know what the rules are for
 so you know when to break them.
 Sometimes differences of opinion come down to taste.
-Use your best judgement;
+Use your best judgement.
-it's not always black and white.
+It's not always black and white, but there are better and worse options among the shades of gray.
-But don't make the worse mistake of thinking there's only one shade of gray ;)

 Lisp is one of the oldest programming languages in common use.
 It has splintered into many dialects (Lissp among them),